nhsuk/manage-vaccinations-in-schools/docs/aws-copilot.md

 ### Using the mavistesting.com domain

-The staging AWS subscription has ownership of the `mavistesting.com` domain.
+The test/training AWS subscription has ownership of the `mavistesting.com` domain.
 It's purpose is to assist with debugging Copilot environment related issues that require re-provisioning of environments from scratch.

 This is only necessary to change things like load balancer settings, SSL security policies.